birogeri/kspace-explorer/README.md

 The file `kspace.log` will be populated with debugging information.
-You can then [upload the contents of the file here](https://gist.github.com/) and add a link of the published log in your issue.
+You can then [upload the contents of the file here](https://gist.github.com/) and include a link to the published log in your issue.

 ---